 "Even beyond leftovers, home-cooking is becoming popular among dog and cat lovers.
 Homemade food has never been easier to create."

-5. Your dog and cat should only eat food labeled as "complete and balanced."
+5. Can't dogs and cats only eat food labeled as "complete and balanced"?

 Pet food companies have a pretty big interest in perpetuating this myth.
 Is every meal you eat complete and balanced?
 Even the most health-conscious among us don't worry about meeting the proper balance of nutrients at every meal.
 We know that over the course of the day or week our diet will be fairly complete, so we don't have to worry about eating exactly what the food pyramid recommends on a daily basis.
 Many of us take vitamins and supplements to fill in any gaps because even eating a very healthy diet of whole foods may not provide all the vitamins and minerals our body needs to stay healthy.